patrykwoz/aectech-stable-diffusion/README.md

 # Stable Diffusion Inference Inside Revit⚡

-This repository provides a setup for running Stable Diffusion inference directly within Revit, offering three different approaches tailored to varying levels of expertise and deployment needs:
+This repository provides a setup for running Stable Diffusion inference directly in Revit, offering three different approaches tailored to varying levels of expertise and deployment needs:

 1. **Using a Python backend**: